Edgar-Donk/tkinter.ttk.style/README.md

 Using the same principal of linear interpolation we can create a more two dimensional look by using a rectangle or an ellipse, remembering to make allowance for the fact that the figure has width as well as height.
 This gives the apperance of a radial gradent.
-The figure can be drawn off centre alowing us to create a more realistic highlight.
+The figure can be drawn off centre allowing us to create a more realistic highlight.
 Using points we can also create a radial gradient, make the ellipse larger than the required gradient enclosing rectangle - this creates corners that are filled with the starting colour and the rest having a gradient with mainly the finishing colour.

+When creating colour schemes it is best to stick to the following colour guidelines.
+A colour wheel helps.
+White, black and grey can be used in any option to produce gradients if used as end colours.
+However if grey is produced as an intermediate colour then the gradient normally needs adjustment.
+First option - stick to one hue adjusting the saturation and value - for this use the hsv colour space.
+Neutral colours probably work best, which means almost anything that is not bright red, orange or yellow.
+Gradients should be straightforward.
+Second option - use 2 colours - here we may use complimentary colours which are exactly opposite in the colour wheel.
+This will produce vibrant colours especially if both have a large saturation.
+They will automatically produce a warm and a cool colour.
+Gradients will be tricky if both colours as the end colours.
+Third option - use 3 colours - choosing adjacent colours should look harmonious, it works best if one colour dominates.
+Fourth option - uses 3 colours - the colours are evenly spaced around the wheel.
+As with complimentary colours gradients may not be so straightforward.
+Fifth option - use 3 colours - choose one colour then select the adjacent colours to the complimentary colour.
+This should produce a toned down complimentary colour scheme.

   ### 08.4 Replicating the Widget Images